embrenneke/GuestBook/README.md

 Original Guestbook code is under the MIT license.
 Third-party code remains under it's own license.

-The __release_2.0__ branch contains my in-progress re-write.
+The __release-2.0__ branch contains my in-progress re-write.

-The poorly-named __ios6__ branch contains the current 1.3.0 release, which is tagged _1.3.0_.
+The __master__ branch contains the current 1.3.0 release, which is tagged _1.3.0_.

-The __master__ branch now contains an intermediate planned 1.4 release, that just contains export functionality and the new iOS 7 look.
+The __develop__ branch now contains an intermediate planned 1.4 release, that just contains export functionality and the new iOS 7 look.
 It will be the last release to support iOS 5.

 ## Things I want to accomplish before releasing a 2.0 (not in any particular order)